API Reference > Part II: Authenticate using JWT > Define settings for data collections > Categories

 Response

-When you pass the API payload in the REST client, the client displays a response for the parameter values that you have entered.
+When you invoke the API using a REST client, the client displays a response for the parameter values that you have entered.

 The following example shows the response of an API call to create a category: